nikhilnxvverma1/frame-motion/README.md

 # Frame Motion

-Animation tool.
+Frame by frame Animation tool with supposed keyframe support.
 Work in progress.